sun

 Mirissa Beach

 If you love the beach, Mirissa is where you’ll want to slow down and stay awhile.
-This crescent-shaped beach on Sri Lanka’s south coast is known for its golden sand, palm-lined shore, and relaxed atmosphere.
+People know this crescent-shaped beach on Sri Lanka’s south coast for its golden sand, palm-lined shore, and relaxed atmosphere.
 You can spend your days swimming in warm waters, relaxing by the sea, or catching a few waves when surfing conditions are right.

 Unawatuna & Galle

-Unawatuna is one of Sri Lanka’s most popular beach destinations, thanks to its calm, reef-protected bay that’s ideal for swimming and snorkeling.
-The beach is lined with restaurants and bars, making it a great spot to enjoy fresh seafood and watch the sunset.
+Unawatuna is one of Sri Lanka’s most popular beaches.
+Its calm, reef-protected bay is ideal for swimming and snorkeling.
+Restaurants and bars line the beach, making it a great spot to enjoy fresh seafood and watch the sunset.

 Arugam Bay

-Arugam Bay is one of Asia’s top surf destinations, attracting both experienced surfers and beginners thanks to nearby learner-friendly breaks and surf schools.
+Nearby breaks are good for learners.
+There are also surf schools.
 Even if you don’t surf, the relaxed atmosphere, uncrowded beaches, and beachside cafés make it an ideal place to slow down, explore nearby lagoons, or simply enjoy the laid-back coastal vibe.

 #Wildlife and Nature Safaris